davidfortunato/davidfortunato_portfolio/README.md

 ### Overview of Findings

-Marsal's sales were very consistent between 2019 and 2020.
-Despite the COVID-19 effect, Marsal was able to maintain their sales downward trend small and for a short period of time before being able to recuperate and even exceed pre-COVID numbers.
-Throughout this report there will be the key findings, analysis of KPIs and some recommendations for the executive team of Marsal Co..
+Marsal's sales remained remarkably consistent between 2019 and 2020, despite the challenges posed by the COVID-19 pandemic.
+Although there was a brief period of decline, the impact on sales was minimal, and the company quickly rebounded, surpassing pre-COVID sales levels.
+This report highlights key findings, presents a thorough analysis of KPIs, and offers strategic recommendations for Marsal Co.'s executive team.
+The insights will help guide future decision-making to ensure sustained growth and adaptability in a changing market.

 Below is the Overview page of the Power BI Dashboard and more examples are included throughout the report.
 For the full Power BI report download here. (incluir report)